-Providers of housing and services in the NC BoS CoC shall not discriminate on the basis of race, color, national origin, religion, sex, familial status, disability, age, gender, LGBTQIA status, or marital status.
+Providers of housing and services in the NC BoS CoC shall not discriminate on the basis of race, color, national origin, religion, sex, familial status, disability, age, gender, LGBTQIA (lesbian, gay, bisexual, transgender, queer/questioning, intersex, allies) status, or marital status.
 Providers shall make housing available to all otherwise eligible individuals regardless of actual or perceived sexual orientation, gender identity, or marital status.
-The CoC and all participating agencies will provide housing, services, and/or accommodations in accordance with a clients' gender identity, determine eligibility without regard to actual or perceived sexual orientation, gender identity, or marital status, and will serve all persons regardless of actual or perceived barriers to services.
+The CoC and all participating agencies will provide housing, services, and/or accommodations in accordance with a clients' gender identity, determine eligibility without regard to actual or perceived sexual orientation, gender identity, or marital status or perceived barriers to services.